pupil-labs/pupil-docs/src/cloud/enrichments/README.md

 The files included in every folder are described in the following.

 #### info.json
-This file contains meta information on the recording.
+This file contains meta-information on the recording.
 | Field | Description |
 | -------- | -------- |
 | **android_device_id** | Unique identifier of the Android device used as Invisible Companion.     |